-Parrots thrive in environments where there’s plenty of fun things for them to do.
-Without toys, games, and human interaction to entertain them, parrots become bored, causing a range of health and behavioral problems.
+Parrots thrive in environments where there are fun things to do.
+Without toys, games, and human interaction to entertain them, parrots will soon become bored, leading to stress, low mood, and behavioral problems.

-Because parrots are such intelligent creatures, owners must keep them mentally stimulated, especially when they’re left inside the house alone.
-Learn how to keep parrots entertained with some boredom breakers.
+Because parrots are such intelligent creatures, owners must keep them mentally stimulated, especially if there’s just one parrot.
+That’s why you need to keep parrots entertained with boredom breakers.

-How To Tell If Your Bird Is Bored
+How To Tell If Your Parrot Is Bored

-In the wild, parrots spend up to six hours a day foraging.
-They also build nests, escape predators, and search for suitable shelter.
-That means they spend most of their days being active.
+In the wild, parrots spend up to 6 hours a day foraging.
+They also search for cavity nests, escape predators, have the companionship of their flock, and fly freely for miles.
+So, they spend most of their days being active.

 Unfortunately, captive parrots don’t have the same opportunities to keep themselves busy.
 If owners don’t provide enough fun and excitement, their parrots are vulnerable to boredom.
 Signs of parrot boredom include:

-While feather plucking can be the sign of several things, parrots commonly pull out their feathers in response to boredom.
-As described by Avian Biology Research, captive parrots engage in feather-damaging behavior when their welfare is compromised.
+While feather plucking can be a sign of several things, parrots commonly pull out their feathers in response to feeling bored.
+As described by Avian Biology Research, captive parrots engage in feather-damaging behavior when they live uninteresting and unfulfilling lives.

-Interestingly, feather plucking is only seen in captive birds – wild birds don’t display this behavior because they’re not subjected to the same phycological stresses.
-Associated reasons for this behavior include:
+Interestingly, feather plucking is only seen in captive birds.
+Wild birds don’t display this behavior because they’re not subjected to the same phycological stresses.
+Reasons for this behavior include:

 - Lack of exercise